wavebreaker-lucas/esg_gp_be/README-DATA.md

 - `is_multi_value`: Boolean indicating if this metric requires multiple related values (e.g., components of a calculation).
 Defaults to `false`.
 - **`aggregates_inputs`**: (New) Boolean.
 If `True`, the final value for this metric (`ReportedMetricValue`) is calculated by aggregating multiple `ESGMetricSubmission` inputs.
 If `False`, the final value is typically taken directly from a single input.

-### 4. Multi-Value Metrics (Input Structure)
+### 4. Multi-Value Metrics (Input vs. Aggregated Structure)

-For complex ESG indicators that require multiple related fields *within a single input submission* (e.g., breakdown of waste by type for a single disposal event), the system supports multi-value metrics:
+For complex ESG indicators that require multiple related fields, the system distinguishes between the *input structure* and the *aggregated result storage*:

+**Input Structure:**

 - **Activation**: Set `is_multi_value=True` on the `ESGMetric` model.
 - **Structure Definition**: Define the individual components using the `MetricValueField` model.
-- **Data Submission**: When creating an `ESGMetricSubmission` *input* for a multi-value metric, the individual field values are stored using the `MetricValue` model, linked to that single `ESGMetricSubmission`.
+- **Data Submission**: When creating an `ESGMetricSubmission` *input* for a multi-value metric, the individual field values provided by the user are stored using the `MetricValue` model, linked to that single `ESGMetricSubmission` input record.

 #### MetricValueField
 Defines the structure of each component within a multi-value metric.